 The nearest bus stops located near to the Vernon Street Co-op food store provides services into the town centre with onward connections to outlying employment/residential areas, such as in Martlesham Heath and Hadleigh Road Industrial Estate.
 Additional bus services can also be reached at the train station and Old Cattle Market bus station to the west and north of Stoke Quay respectively.

 The Traveline East Anglia website provides an online journey planning tool as well as the ability to search for timetables by stop, street or postcode.
-Favourite journeys can be saved for later recall.
-It is also available as a free mobile app for Android and Apple iOS (you can view a step-by-step guide to downloaded Traveline bus timetables here).
-First Group also provides a free mobile app for Android and Apple iOS, providing up-to-date timetables and information and bus tickets.
-The Bus Checker UK mobile app also provides a useful tool to provide residents with real-time and timetabled services from routes.
+Favourite journeys can be saved for later.
+It is also available as a free mobile app for Android and Apple iOS (you can view a step-by-step guide to download Traveline bus timetables here).
+First Group also provides a free mobile app for Android and Apple iOS, providing up-to-date timetables, information and bus tickets.
+The Bus Checker UK mobile app also provides a useful tool to provide residents with real-time and timetabled services.

 Ipswich buses provide various day tickets for travel on their buses and a smart card for regular trips by bus.
 Further information is available on their website.
 In summary, you can purchase an ‘All Day’ ticket for as little as £4.50 or a TownRider 7 day pass for £16.00 (based on January 2019 prices).

 There are also discounts available for under 20s with an U20 all day ticket for 2.70 and 16-19 year olds enjoy a 25% off the full adult fare via the Endeavour card – further information can be found here.
 Further concessionary fares are also available with further information available via Suffolk County Council’s website.